FaizanCod/BM_1424/README.md

 Under any circumstances, never move/delete any file/folder.

-Under any circumstances, do not edit the contents of task_1a_result.txt
+Under any circumstances, do not edit the contents of task_(no)a_result.txt

 Do not edit the main() function.

-Do not edit the name of the detect_shapes() function.
+Do not edit the name of the prewritten function.

-Input and output arguments of the detect_shapes function is as specified.
+Input and output arguments of some function is as specified.
 Do not change that.

 Before submission make sure to remove all the statements responsible for displaying any image.